Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 }
 ```

-So what's the difference ?
+So what's the difference?
 Not much for you.
 In both case your function has access to the same methods.
 In both cases you don't know what is the original type.

 For the compiler it's another story.
 The template-way to write things will be unrolled for each use of the function (this action is named _monomophisation_), and may help rustc compute the lifetimes of your variables.